hyskoniho/ptymer/README.md

 <br></br>

 ###### ⚠️ WARNING!
-Due to multiprocessing, it's highly recommended that you safeguard the execution of the main process with the following statement before your code:"
+Due to multiprocessing, it's highly recommended that you safeguard the execution of the main process, when using `HourGlass` and/or `Alarm` instance, with the following statement before your code:
 ```python
 if __name__ == '__main__':
     # your code here